-Row Reduction: Take minimum element from istron, subtract that element from Ist row, next take minimum element from 2nd row, subtract that element from and row ... apply this procedure for all rows. column Reduction Take minimum element from 1st column, subtract that element from 1st column ... apply same process for all columns. int We wife Now we will find row wise reduction sum & column wise reduction sum.
+Row Reduction: Take minimum element from istron, subtract that element from Ist row, next take minimum element, from 2nd row, subtract that element mar in about y a lot back from and row ... apply this procedure for all rows. column Reduction Take minimum element from 1st column, subtract that element from 1st column ... apply same process for all columns. ir!
+We with Now we will find row wise reduction sum & column wise reduction sum.
 Row wise Reduction sum = sum of elements subtracted from rows column wise Reduction sum = sum of elements which subtracted from columni.

-comulative Reduction - rowwise reduction sum + column wise reduction sum step2: For starting node, we will take cumulative Reduction as lower bound in and as upper bound. a) it path (i,j) is considered then change in rowi & column j of A to a.
+comulative Reduction - rowwise reduction sum + column wise reduction sum step2: For starting node, we will take cumulative Reduction as lower bound in and as upper bound. a) if path (i,j) is considered then change in rowi & column j of A to a.

-c) Apply row reduction & column reduction except loor rows and columns containing to accive all entries of you or contains contains and (1) (a) (a) in Also tigd, comulative reduction (Y).

-d) & is calculated in step(c) so may inter that is there is the faile E(R) - lowest bound (L) of ith node in (i), is path.
-I will a will soll 2 (s) - ranking function (cost function)
+- c) Apply row reduction & column reduction except loor rows and columns containing to a [ i.e all entries of you or contains contains a) (a) (a) (a) (a) Also tigd, comulative reduction (Y). - d) & is calculated in step(c) so may inter that is that is the first E(R) - lowest bound (L) of ith node in (i), is path.
+I will a will soll E (s) - ranking function (cost function)